MataLabCCF/Tractor/ScriptsRFMix1/README.md

 ## Step 2: The bot

 We ran this pipeline in a HPC with Slurm and our administrator allowed to run 28 jobs per time (with 24 processor each and 90 GB of RAM each).
-To avoid lose time, we created a bot that looks the queue each 1 second and, if there is less jobs than 26, create the bash file and submit to the queue.
+To avoid wasting time with an idle queue, we created a bot that looks the queue each 1 second and, if there is less jobs than 26, create the bash file and submit to the queue.
 I am providing this script because they have all steps:

 - Split VCF file
 - Convert VCF to RFMix1 input